Jira Data Center Front-end API

 This contract will enter into force with first public release of Jira 9.0.0.

-We would like to hear your feedback—ask your questions using the j9-frontend-api tag on the Developers Forums.
+We would like to hear your feedback.
+Ask your questions using the jira-data-center and jiradc-frontend-api tags on the Developers Forums.

 Rate this page: